jacksonvoelkel/winflip/README.md

 # `winflip` Addin Utility

-Filepath backslashed are a ubiquitous lament of R users forced to work on Windows.
+Filepath backslashes are a ubiquitous lament of R users forced to work on Windows.
 Often, network drives are too slow - or the volume of files too great - to use tab-completion effectively.
 For many, copying a file path from Windows explorer is their best option for reading data into R. `winflip` is an RStudio Addin that - when mapped to a hotkey - will flip backslashes in highlighted text into something R-friendly:

 ![Example of winflip operation](./winflip.gif)